madebygrant/orchard-test/README.md

 - Locate and access the '_dev' directory in your terminal
 - Install the packages via node using the command: npm install

-## Start
+## View

-It will run the distributable version of the website via Browsersync.
+Methods to view the distributable version of the website.

+Method 1: Locally

+- Locate and access the 'dist' directory
+- Open the index.html file in your browser

+Method 2: Via Browsersync.

 - Locate and access the '_dev' directory in your terminal
 - Use the command: gulp